tomasmendestt/Gaussian_splatting_application/README.md

 **Note: You should adjust fps in order to have arround 200-300 frames per video**

-All images will then be saved inside 'scene_name/data/crane'
+All images should then be saved inside 'scene_name/data/crane'

 Recommended:
  - Images must be captured with camera motion (not rotating the object with a fixed camera)